 "It's really hard to do," Miriam says.
 "It takes just the right balance of concentration and pressure to sound it.
 And the work of God."

 Just as she finishes whispering this to me the horn lets out a deep moan followed by nine staccato blasts.
 The rabbi shouts something in Hebrew, and the old man lets out another long, concentrated blast.
 These alternating sounds and Hebrew shouts continue for several minutes while everyone sits in silence.
 Miriam closes her eyes.
 I close my eyes, too, but I don't see anything.

 As soon as the blasts are over, we get up and sneak out of the cave.

-> On the way home, I pull the Impala off the road and park at the bottom of the observation deck at Shepherd of the Hills, an outdoor theater that also rides off of Silver Dollar City's turn-of-the-century magic.
+On the way home, I pull the Impala off the road and park at the bottom of the observation deck at Shepherd of the Hills, an outdoor theater also riding off of Silver Dollar City's turn-of-the-century magic.
 The observation deck climbs up into the sky like the Space Needle, only a third as tall and an eighth as interesting.

-> "Listen," I say, "I just want you to know how important it is that you're here with me.
-I mean, I know how important the holiday is to you, and it means a lot to me that you'd be here, now."
+"Listen," I say, "I just want you to know how important it is you're here with me.
+I mean, I know how important the holiday is to you, and it means a lot to me you'd be here, now."

-> She's in a good mood, I can tell, because she doesn't cry.
+She's in a good mood, I can tell, because she doesn't cry.